 One of the largest Parisian districts, the 18th arrondissement has some of the most romantic places in Paris.
 Many of these places are located in the old village of Montmartre, whose renown is well deserved and, yes, there are some fantastic places to enjoy away from the very non-romantic crowds swarming around Sacré-Coeur… which you won’t find directly on this list.
 Instead, I encourage you to get lost on the quieter sides of the hill, where you’ll find many of the places on this list.
 But not all of them.
 I’ve added a few more offbeat suggestions too.
 I’m lucky to call “la Butte” my home, but I wasn’t always in love with it (more on that in this piece for HiP Paris), but you’ll see why I fell for it by visiting some of the unique places below!
+You can also explore these places in our Secret Romantic Places in Montmartre video – more on it here!

 Most Romantic Street